smithUSGS/shakemap-codespaces/README.md

 5. Wait about 60 seconds — a terminal will open automatically
 6. Type `git pull` in the terminal to grab the latest updates from the repository.

-> If the connection is slow, try disconnecting from VPN or switching to a mobile hotspot.

 ---

 ## Notebooks